-Supervision of Preschoolers: Teaching staff supervise preschool children primarily by sight.
-Supervision for short intervals by sound is permissible, as long as teachers are aware of where children are at all times and for no longer than one minute.
+Supervision of Preschoolers: ACG staff supervise preschool children primarily by sight.
+Supervision for short intervals by sound is permissible, as long as educators are aware of where children are at all times and for no longer than one minute.
 Teaching staff supervise all children when assigned to specific areas that are near equipment where injury could occur.

 Child Found Missing: Children under age two must be supervised at all times by sight and sound.
-Children over age two may be out of sight but within sound for short periods of time, such as independent toileting, as long as the teacher checks frequently.
-If a child is found to be missing from the facility after a thorough search, the parent will be advised immediately, the president of the Board will be informed, and a report will be made to the Department of Children, Youth and Families (841-7401) and to the Albuquerque Police Department (768-1986).
+Children over age two may be out of sight but within sound for short periods of time, such as independent toileting, as long as the educator checks frequently.
+If a child is found to be missing from the facility after a thorough search, the parent will be advised immediately, the president of the Board will be informed, and a report will be made to the Early Education and Care Licensing Department (505-841-7401) and to the Albuquerque Police Department (505-768-1986).